14 — The Grind Continues

 Battle Streak

-Consecutive wins now reward bonus shards every 5th victory.
+Consecutive wins pay bonus shards every fifth victory.
 The streak counter shows in the EMBER submenu alongside shards and relic.
-It’s a small number, but watching it climb feels good.
-And losing it on a whiteout?
-That stings just enough to make you care.
+A small number.
+Watch it climb.
+Lose it on a whiteout and it stings enough to matter.

 The Death Tax

-Speaking of whiteout — you now lose 10% of your Gear Shards when you black out.
-Not enough to destroy progress, but enough to make you think twice about that Rocket Grunt in Silph Co.
-Shards are currency, and currency should feel valuable.
+Whiteout costs 10% of your Gear Shards.
+Not enough to break a run — enough to make a player think twice about that Rocket Grunt in Silph Co.
+Shards are currency.
+Currency should feel like something.

 Shard Rain